 The wind work package of the Natural Hazards Partnership's Hazard Impact Modelling project is led by the Met Office.
 There are currently three wind hazard impact models for a range of assets.
 These are the Vehicle OverTurning (VOT) model, the Bridge Model and the Camping and Caravanning model.
 The models aim to aid decision making, by providing impact information, in the issuing of the National Severe Weather Warning Service wind warnings to the public.
+The wind hazard impact models have heavily influenced development of the Hazard Impact Framework, which in turn has guided development of later models.

 The Vehicle OverTurning (VOT) model